2012 British Grand Prix: Free Practice

 The wet conditions in Friday's practice sessions saw limited running.

-The teams were due to test an "experimental" hard tyre compound developed by Pirelli during the first free practice, with a view to introducing it as a racing tyre later in the season; however, wet conditions made this impossible.
+The teams were due to test an "experimental" hard tyre compound developed by Pirelli during the first free practice with a view to introducing it as a racing tyre later in the season; however, wet conditions made this impossible.
 Romain Grosjean was the fastest driver in the first session, ahead of Daniel Ricciardo and Lewis Hamilton.
 Fernando Alonso and the Force Indias of Paul di Resta and Jules Bianchi elected not to set lap times in the face of the difficult conditions.

-The second session was similarly washed out and saw limited running as teams tried to preserve their wet- and intermediate-compound tyres.
-Hamilton was fastest, leading Kamui Kobayashi and Michael Schumacher as Grosjean elected not to set a time.
-Bruno Senna brought out a red flag that resulted in a ten-minute stop to the session when he hit a patch of standing water at Becketts, spinning and crashing heavily into the barriers.
+The second session was washed out as well and teams saw limited action as they tried to preserve their wet- and intermediate-compound tyres.
+Hamilton had the fastest time, leading Kamui Kobayashi and Michael Schumacher as Grosjean elected not to set a time.
+Bruno Senna brought out a red flag that resulted in a ten-minute stoppage when he hit a patch of standing water at Becketts, spinning and crashing heavily into the barriers.
 Fernando Alonso also encountered trouble, spinning and hitting the wall late in the session, but the Ferrari driver was able to return to the pits.

 The third and final session was declared dry, but was run under the threat of rain and saw plenty of activity as the teams pushed hard to make up for lost time running in the wet on Friday.
 Charles Pic stopped on the circuit after twenty minutes, forcing the temporary suspension of the session while his car was removed.
 Pic later returned to the circuit, but stopped once again, and his car was removed by marshalls without forcing the session to be stopped.
-Alonso ended the session fastest overall.
+Alonso ended the session the fastest overall.